The Manta S6000 collection — by Casio’s premium sub-brand Oceanus — represents the Japanese watchmaker’s highest echelon.

 VERDICT

-Overall the watch functionality is advanced without having too much complexity within the app or on the dial.
-However, I do have to point out that when I switched to stopwatch mode from within the app (multiple times), once I tried to activate the stopwatch via the top pusher, instead of starting the chronograph function, it disabled the Casio Watches app Bluetooth connection every time.
+Overall the Manta S6000 functionality is advanced without having too much complexity within the app or on the dial.
+However, I do have to point out that when I switched to stopwatch mode from within the app (multiple times), once I tried to activate the stopwatch via the top pusher, instead of starting the chronograph function, it disabled the Casio Watches app Bluetooth connection.
 The watch sent to us on loan is explicitly marked with an “S” engraving on the caseback, meaning it’s a pre-production model, so this will presumably be rectified in a software update prior to shipping.

-The lightweight titanium carbide-treated bracelet is fantastic and has been finished by Casio’s most skilled craftsman, and has the ability to add half links, however, there are no micro-adjustments and the bracelet links use a collar and pin system.
-I’d prefer to have micro-adjustments and screwed bracelet links.
+The lightweight titanium carbide-treated bracelet is fantastic and has been finished by Casio’s most skilled craftsman, and there’s an option to add half links, however, there are no micro-adjustments and the bracelet links use a collar and pin system.

-Limited to just 350 pieces worldwide, the Manta S6000 Limited Edition very special timepiece that’s thin, and elegant, and has an attractive graduated dial and matching bezel that’s truly unique on the market.
+Limited to just 350 pieces worldwide, the Manta S6000 Limited Edition is a very special timepiece that’s thin, elegant, and has an attractive graduated blue dial and matching bezel that’s truly unique on the market.

 Learn more at Oceanus.